Philadelphia IVC Filter Injury Lawyer

 Lawsuits brought by a Philadelphia IVC Filter injury lawyer against IVC blood clot manufacturers may allege that the manufactures:

-- were aware or should have been aware of the increased risk of serious injury or death from IVC blood clot filter implantation
+- Was aware or should have been aware of the increased risk of serious injury or death from IVC blood clot filter implantation

 - failed to provide adequate warnings to physicians and consumers about dangerous IVC filter risks